leemuro/value-js/README.markdown

 disclaimer
 =======

 I am not a javascript or node expert.
 This is likely a very naive and greasy solution and may likely cause javascript and node purists to nerdrage.
+In specific, the equality algorithm is likely naive and broken in edge cases.
 Please contribute!

 basic usage
 =======